huynhthinh700-maker/403bypassertool/README.md

 Some techniques may not apply depending on server configuration.

 ----
-## 🔒 Disclaimer

-This tool is intended for:
-- Security research
-- Lab environments
-- Authorized penetration testing
-- Educational purposes

 ### Do NOT use this tool against systems without explicit permission.
 ---